ikawrakow/ik_llama.cpp/github-data/discussions/632 - Row-interleaved (R4) Quant Performance on Dual Xeon CPU-only Inference.md

 Please file an issue with your command.
 If you could run in the debugger and do a backtrace when it crashes, that would be great!

+> 👤 **rkozuch** replied on **2025-07-24** at **12:02:00**
+>
+> Changing fast indeed.
+Was not expecting the whole repo to disappear overnight 😅.
+Welcome back!
+>
+> I misremembered the error and it was not Deepseek R1 but instead V3 causing the segfaults, and only in `llama-bench`, for some reason.
+>
+> > If you could run in the debugger and do a backtrace when it crashes, that would be great!
+>
+> No worries, but I'm not familiar with the debugger; if you can point me in the right direction on how I can do a backtrace, I can do that over the weekend.
+Cheers

 ---

 👤 **ubergarm** commented on **2025-07-20** at **14:57:40**